dstackai/dstack/docs/docs/guides/fine-tuning.md

 # Fine-tuning

-For fine-tuning an LLM with dstack's API, specify a model name, HuggingFace dataset, and training parameters.
+For fine-tuning an LLM with `dstack`'s API, specify a model, dataset, training parameters, and required compute resources. `dstack` takes care of everything else.

-You specify a model name, dataset on HuggingFace, and training parameters.
-`dstack` takes care of the training and pushes it to the HuggingFace hub upon completion.

-You can use any cloud GPU provider(s) and experiment tracker of your choice.

 ??? info "Prerequisites"
     To use the fine-tuning API, ensure you have the latest version: